pulumi/docs/content/docs/intro/console/collaboration/_index.md

 There are two permissions systems used when determining a user's access to a stack.

 First is the user's [role in the organization]({{< relref "organization-roles" >}}).
-Administrators of a Pulumi organization have broad access to the organization settings, including configuring the specific permissions for other members of the organization.
+Pulumi organization admins have broad access to the organization settings, including configuring the specific permissions for other members of the organization.

 Second is the specific [stack permissions]({{< relref "stack-permissions" >}}) a user may be